vile8/GettingAndCleaningDataProject/README.md

 The fetchAndUnpackData.R script:

+	* provides the function fetchAndUnpackData which returns a boolean value
 	* Downloads places in the ./data directory the UCI dataset

 The createNamedDataSet.R script:

+	* provides the function createNamedDataSet
 	* is used to create the dataStdMeanOnly dataframes
 	* loads and merges the train and test datasets
 	* applies labels
 	* reduces to std() and mean() only columns
+	* is heavily documented inline

 The buildAggMeanOutputDF.R script:

+	* provides the functionality buildAggMeanOutputDF which returns the aggregated dataset
+		* buildAggMeanOutputDF takes alternate arguments to alter the behavior of the aggregation for viewing different possible results
 	* is used to create the mean of all variables in a new dataset
 	* with proper renaming
-	* grouping by activity labels
+	* grouping by subject then activity labels
+	* is heavily documented inline

 ===========================================================